GaryBell1905793/CDNS/README.md

 Updated styling and themes - build 473
 Fixed critical bug in main module - update 10
 Code cleanup and formatting
+Updated README with new instructions - update 30